bonitasoft/bonita-doc/md/manage-files-using-upload-servlet-and-rest-api.md

-# Manage files using upload servlet and REST API
+# Upload servlets for the REST API expecting files

+For all the REST APIs expecting a file path it is required to upload the file using one of the provided upload servlets first.

-In the Community, Teamwork, Efficiency, and Performance editions you can upload files by doing a multipart post request on any of the available servlets.
+To upload a file you need to perform a multipart post request on any of the available servlets.
 It returns the name of the temporary uploaded file.
 This file name can be used to link those files with any REST resources.